gopherine/evmos-conploy/README.md

 do that as well.

-NOTE: After deployment you will get TxHash and Address for the contract that was deployed on the chain, for now we are not having any method to persist those.Thus, save it in .env under CONTRACT_HASH and CONTRACT_HASH respectively.
+NOTE: After deployment you will get TxHash and Address for the contract that was deployed on the chain, for now we are not having any method to persist those.Thus, save it in .env under CONTRACT_HASH and CONTRACT_ADDRESS respectively.

 ```
 # Deploy contract